mui/mui-x/docs/data/charts/lines/lines.md

 This is useful as a base value, but customized visualizations may require a different baseline.

 To change it, simply provide the wanted `baseline` number of a series.
+It is also possible to provide `min` or `max` for the baseline to automatically follow the minimum or maximum value of the series.

 {{"demo": "AreaBaseline.js"}}